irislib/faq/README.md

 ## Questions and support

 Please note that this FAQ section is a work-in-progress.
-The information may already have hanged due to the frequent app and network updates.
+The information may already have changed due to the frequent app and network updates.

 If you cannot find the answer to your question, you can always reach out to other Iris and Nostr users for assistance.